dandan950/Project-Data-Science-in-Bioinformatics-/README.md

 Note: branch `de-novo-assembly` is just backup of pipeline 2.

-The following is some tools that we used in the project
+The following is some tools that we used in the project:

 |Tools |
 |-------|